 My own experience with packages has been very good.
-I’ve never received a package with so many dead bees; on the other hand, I’ve never ordered a package to be delivered through the mail.
+I’ve never received a package with this many dead bees.
+On the other hand, I’ve never ordered a package for delivery through the mail.
 I suspect that after five days in the hands of the postal service, this was a very good outcome.

-Many years ago I was taught the one-inch rule: as long as the layer of dead bees wasn’t more than an inch thick, it was okay.
+Many years ago I learned the one-inch rule: as long as the layer of dead bees wasn’t more than an inch thick, it was okay.
 I still go by that.

 As most of you know, a package of bees is merely a mechanism for getting a colony started.
 Except for the queen, the bees in that package will all be dead in a matter of weeks, so it isn’t like buying a shipment of ewes.
 Worker bees are ephemeral—here today, gone tomorrow.